khulnasoft-lab/design.khulnasoft.com/contents/product-foundations/design-tokens-in-code.md

 Whilst this is the preferred method, it still comes with side-effects and should only be used when necessary.

-### Using `.gl-dark`
+### Legacy Approaches

+#### `.gl-dark` Selector (Deprecated)

 In the olden days, you could add dark mode overrides with the `.gl-dark` selector.
-Today, you still can, but you shouldn't.
-Using the `.gl-dark` selector directly will not automatically scale for additional color modes, they will need to be added manually with parent CSS selectors:
+Today, you still can, but this approach is deprecated as it doesn't scale for additional color modes and requires manual updates with parent CSS selectors:

-The difference between using `@apply` vs `.gl-dark &` is small.
-We shouldn't need to use either, but we're not naïve enough to think that we won't have situations where we do need these overrides.
-To make sure they're handled consistently, we need to pick one so we went with the one that's easiest to grep against should we decide to re-visit this topic.

 ```scss
 .exampleSelector {